Call Today! Free Immediate Response (818) 781-1570

 The Pitchess motion has to be personally served on the government agency 16 court days before the actual hearing.

-It should be noted the Los Angeles County prosecutor does not have to see the entire motion, just that the hearing will occur.
-This is because they don't oppose the motion, rather it's the police department.
+It should be noted that the Los Angeles County prosecutor does not have to review the entire motion, only that the hearing will take place.
+This is because they don't oppose the motion; rather, it's the police department.

-If the “good cause” affidavit and the Pitchess motion meet the requirements listed above, the motion is granted and will move to the next step in the process.
-Contact our Los Angeles criminal defense law firm for more information of filing a Pitchess motion.
+If the “good cause” affidavit and the Pitchess motion meet the requirements listed above, the motion is granted, and will move to the next step in the process.
+Contact our Los Angeles criminal defense law firm for more information on filing a Pitchess motion.
 See related: Brady Motion.

 In Camera Hearings on a Pitchess Motion

-• (1) Complaint's against the officer that occurred over 5 years before the alleged misconduct in your case;
+• Complaints against the officer that occurred over 5 years before the alleged misconduct in your case,

-• (2) Personal opinions of other officer's who investigated citizen's complaints against the officer, and;
+• Personal opinions of other officers who investigated citizens' complaints against the officer,

 If the judge finds there are complaints against the police officer in their personnel file that are relevant to your case, they will order the complaints to be turned over to your criminal defense lawyer.